You are currently viewing How to Reduce Inflammation Naturally (Nutrition, Movement, and Lifestyle Support)

 • Focus on low-carb foods: A low-carb diet reduces inflammation, particularly for people who are obese or have metabolic syndrome.

-• Eat mostly plant based: Vegetarian diets have also been shown to help reduce inflammation.
+• Eat mostly plant-based: Vegetarian diets have also been shown to help reduce inflammation.

-• Eat only pasture-raised meat and poultry: Avoid factory farmed food and monitor portions.
+• Eat only pasture-raised meat and poultry: Avoid factory-farmed food and monitor portions.
 A 3oz is a good starter serving (a deck of cards).
 If you are active, sick, still growing, or growing someone (pregnant) your needs will be higher.

 • Support your gut: Focus on eating more good bacteria and less bad bacteria.
 Eat lots of fermented foods and limit foods that ruin beneficial gut bacteria, like sugar, processed foods, and excessive animal fats and protein.